Other Common Ground Initiatives

-In Australia in 2010 the Australian Common Ground Alliance, with the on-site support of Rosanne Haggerty’s Common Ground National team, has driven Registry Week in inner city areas of Brisbane, Melbourne, Sydney, Hobart and Perth, and in Townsville and Western Sydney.
+In Australia, since 2010, the Australian Common Ground Alliance, often with the on-site support of Rosanne Haggerty’s Community Solutions National team, has driven Registry Week in inner city areas of Brisbane, Melbourne, Sydney, Hobart and Perth, and in Townsville and Western Sydney.
 The ACGA will support similar projects planned for other capital and regional cities.

 During Brisbane Registry Week in June 2010, 231 people were surveyed and the work of housing the most vulnerable started immediately.
-The Micah Projects Street to Home team continues to add people to the register, which has now grown to 265 individuals.
-By early December, over 40 vulnerable and chronically homeless people housed by ACGA member Micah Project’s 50 Lives 50 Homes campaign partners.
+The Micah Projects Street to Home team continues to add people to the register.
+By January 2013, this had grown to 547 people surveyed, with 220 vulnerable and chronically homeless people housed by ACGA member Micah Project’s 50 Lives 50 Homes campaign partners.